Diplomatic & Official Visas for Djibouti

 • The duration of stay.

-• The host organization or ministry in Djibouti.
+• The host organisation or ministry in Djibouti.

 Step 2: Gather Required Documents